 The skull rose by Todd Terwilliger

 This is an example of pareidolia, where we see something unexpected and unplanned in an image.
+It’s especially striking when we see faces, which our brain seems to be hard-wired into recognizing, even when it’s not a real face.

 Although it wasn’t an optical illusion, the skull and rose image was used as an illustration for the Rubaiyat of Omar Khayyam, a translation of Persian poems.